hyosung11/Launch-School/Courses/journal.md

 13:04 Going through the JS120 Exercises again and learning more and solidifying my knowledge which is good.

 13:13 I finished OO Basics: Classes again and am going to the gym now.

+## 20220608 수요일

+12:08 Super late start to studying.
+I'm more interested in sex and strength training.
+Ugh.
+Get it together buddy!